PercyNguyen7/TuringGallery/README.md

    Within any subreddit, each post is unique and possesses different attributes, requiring flexible handling.

 -  **Solution:**
-   Dynamic Post Classification & Rendering
-   To address the variance in data, posts are dynamically classified into images or videos.
+   Dynamic Post Classification & Rendering - To address the variance in data, posts are dynamically classified as either images, videos or video embeds.

    - **Images** 🖼️
      Most image posts from Reddit contain the `post_hint` attribute with a value of `"image"`.